Hohugu/Asian-Elephant-Tusk-Genomics/README.md

   <img width="834" height="452" alt="image" src="https://github.com/user-attachments/assets/60897ab0-24cc-4cd1-8974-b2775ab4661b" />

 For this part, I used ***.sra*** files from NCBI collaborator project to download all the individual files on **Puhti** server from CSC, in order to convert them into **.fastq** and **.fastq.gz** files and then into **.bam** files to combine them to those for Myanmar.
-Before the recalibrate base quality scores and the conversion into .bam files, I used ***boostrapping***, because no known set of variants were available before this study to respect the bio-informatic protocol of variant calling.
+Before the recalibrate base quality scores and the conversion into .bam files, ***boostrapping*** is usually used, especially when no known set of variants is available.
+However, no boostrapping is performed before this study.

 All the script are numeroted and explicitly intitled to make the protocol easier to follow.